-Western Criminal Justice models move into Non-Western Societies
+Western Criminal Justice Models Move into Non-Western Societies

-- The trend: world Criminal justice have become more and more similar to Western system. - Colonialism.
-For example, The British East India Company and the British colonial power ruled India for almost three centuries, The present criminal justice system in India is largely the creation of the colonial government. (as well as Pakistan and Bangladesh). - The Indian Police Act of 1861; - India Penal Code of 1862; - Code of Criminal Procedure of 1882; - In most of the English colonies in Asia and Africa, the common law largely remain unchanged (e.g. Hong Kong). - Spanish colonial laws in Latin America largely remain unchanged. - Modernization: Non-Western countries learning from the West countries. - Globalization.
+It is a trend that world criminal justice has become more and more like the Western system (Liang et al., 2019; Liu, 2021).
+One reason is colonialism.
+For example, the British East India Company and the British colonial power ruled India for almost three centuries.
+The present criminal justice system in India is largely the creation of the colonial government. (as well as Pakistan and Bangladesh), such as Indian Police Act of 1861, India Penal Code of 1862, and Code of Criminal Procedure of 1882.
+In most of the English colonies in Asia and Africa, the common law largely remains unchanged (e.g., Hong Kong).
+It is same that Spanish colonial laws in Latin America largely remain unchanged.